yhatt/jsx-slack/docs/block-elements.md

 - `name` / `actionId` (optional): An identifier for the action.
 - `placeholder` (optional): A plain text to be shown at first.
-- `initialChannel` (optional): The initial channel ID.
+- `initialChannel` / `value` (optional): The initial channel ID.
 It can pass multiple string values by array when `multiple` is enabled.
 - `confirm` (optional): [Confirmation dialog object] or [`<Confirm>` element](#confirm) to show confirmation dialog.irmation dialog.

 ##### Props for [multiple select]